-Upon completion of the Crossrail scheme, Farringdon Station will become one of London’s key transport interchanges, increasing the profile and the potential revenue of nearby commercial developments.
-Design of the Turnmill rises to this challenge, delivering a high-quality landmark for Clerkenwell Road.
+Upon completion of the Crossrail scheme, Farringdon station will become one of London’s key transport interchanges, increasing the profile and the potential revenue of nearby commercial developments.
+The design of the Turnmill rises to this challenge, delivering a high-quality landmark for Clerkenwell Road.

 We modelled the impact of demolition and subsequent new-build construction, to demonstrate that the works would not have a detrimental impact on the retaining wall and tracks.
 Analysis showed that a new concrete raft would not significantly change loadings on the existing structures, and is more economical than piling.